Singaporean Mandarin Database

 Noun

-A flea market formerly at Sungei Road.
+A former flea market located at Sungei Road.

 由来